“There is no short cut to achievement. Life requires thorough preparation – veneer isn’t worth anything.” George Washington Carver

 Are your daily actions bringing you closer to your goals?
 If not, do not expect the things in your life you need and want changed, to change.

 All of these are great for encouraging and empowering you to set and pursue your goals.
-But, the key to achieving any goal is that you must put feet to your faith.
+But, the key to achieving any goal is to action.

 No more New Year’s resolutions

-We are only two weeks away from 2014.
-Many people will set New Year’s resolutions at the beginning of the new year, but most will give up by the end of January.
-A few years ago, I decided to stop setting New Year’s resolutions and began setting three to five challenging and empowering goals.
+A few years ago, I decided to stop setting New Year’s resolutions and began setting three to five challenging and goals.

 Instead of waiting for the beginning of the year to set unfocused and generic goals, me and my family start working on our personal and family goals a week before Thanksgiving.
 By the end of the first week of December, we have solid goal achieving plan.